Beihai Guangxi, China Travel Guide

 No special permits for basic tourism in Beihai city or Weizhou Island beyond a valid visa.

-The official currency of The people's republic of china is the Chinese Yuan (元), also known as Renminbi (RMB or CNY).
+The official currency of The people's the nation of china is the Chinese Yuan (元), also known as Renminbi (RMB or CNY).
 The exchange rate fluctuates.
 You can exchange foreign currency at major banks or airports.
 ATMs are widely available and accept international cards.
 Mobile payment apps, mainly WeChat Pay and Alipay, dominate transactions; consider setting these up and linking them to an international credit card for ease.

 Tipping is not customary in China.
-Do not expect to tip someone in restaurants, taxis, or hotels.
+Do not expect to give a tip someone in restaurants, taxis, or hotels.
 In some situations, a small gratuity for private tour guides or drivers who deliver exceptional service might be appreciated, but it is not obligatory.
-Money-saving strategies include using local eateries and street food, utilizing public buses, choosing budget accommodations, bargaining respectfully in local markets, and visiting in the shoulder or off-season for lower prices.
+Money-saving strategies include using local eateries and street food, utilizing public buses, choosing budget accommodations, bargaining respectfully in area markets, and visiting in the shoulder or off-season for lower prices.

 170-450 RMB (24-63 USD): Hostel/basic guesthouse, street food, public transport.